 And just because you have a laptop out and feel busy and important doesn't mean you have any rights to any part of your neighbor's seat.
 Tuck your elbows in and pile your papers in your lap, please.

 Boozing on planes is the primary cause of air rage incidents, bar (pun intended) none.
 I'd bet these incidents occur most often on delayed flights -- that is, those flights where passengers have already had an opportunity to fuel up at the bar while waiting for boarding.

 Everyone knows that airplanes, buses and trains are petri dishes on wheels; in fact, many global epidemics are disseminated by air travelers.
 Is it any surprise that the first known cases of West Nile virus occurred a few miles from LaGuardia Airport?

 There is nothing worse than sitting down next to a person who is gushing from every orifice, dabbing his raw-skinned snout with a tiny scrap of tissue and happily sharing his vile bug with everyone on the plane.
 (While you can bet these folks would be stingy about sharing the armrest, who would try to get that close?)

 If you absolutely must fly when you're sick, have a little courtesy.
 At the very least, take the most powerful drugs you can find, including a sleeping pill that just about stops your breathing and puts you under for the duration of the flight, and impose a self-quarantine as best you can.
 (For more on this topic, see Traveling While Contagious.)

 Got another pet peeve to share?
-Post it on our message boards!
+Post them in the comments below!